 - Click “Confirm.”

 Before you get started with Facebook marketing, take a few minutes to explore Ads Manager and make sure you know how to access its most valuable features.
-Clicking “Home” takes you to your Business Suite, which gives you access to your Facebook and Instagram analytics.
+Here are a few points to know:

-Now that you’re ready to put the power of Facebook to work for your business, here’s what you need to do to create high-converting campaigns.
+Now you’re ready to put the power of Facebook to work for your business.
+Here’s what you need to do to create high-converting campaigns.

 Set Budget & Duration